What is a Good Blog Structure? (With On-page SEO)

 • Is there an ’also read’ section on relevant parts of the blog post?

-‘Also read’ can be used in between content text to satisfy the curiosity of the readers.
+‘Also read’ can be used between content texts to satisfy the readers’ curiosity.
 It has several use cases in blog structure for Seo:

-• When you already have the content piece as a published blog and do not want to repeat the same text.
+• When you already have the content piece as a published blog and do not want to repeat the exact text.

 • You want to subtly direct the reader to a more relevant/converting page.

-• You are having difficulty for finding anchor text for internal linking.
+• You are having difficulty finding anchor text for internal linking.

 Best Practices:

-• The anchor text should have a keyword and be descriptive of what the internal link is about.
+• The anchor text should have a keyword and be descriptive of the internal link.

 Call to Action